Southwest Flight Check-in stress you out?

 I’ve put together some tips to help you complete this task STRESS-FREE with the best shot at getting the seat you want — or at least to make sure your children can each sit with an adult family member.
-Big relief, right?

-Southwest Check-in Basics
+Southwest Flight Check-in Basics

 How Southwest Boarding Works